Optimal design of large-scale nonlinear Bayesian inverse problems under model uncertainty: Computational methods

 Next, we consider $\HT^i(\vec w)$ and let $\{(\lambda_{ik}, v_{ik})\}_{k=1}^r$ be its dominant eigenpairs.
 (The dependence of eigenvalues and eigenvectors on $\vec w$ is suppressed, for notational convenience.)
 Using~\Cref{prp:lowrank} with $\C = \Cprior$ and $\A = \HT^i(\vec w)$, we obtain the approximation

-Observe that only the second term in the right hand side depends on $\vec w$.
+Observe that only the second term in the right-hand side depends on $\vec w$.
 This term, which provides a measure of uncertainty reduction, can be used to define the OED objective.
 Specifically, using~\cref{equ:design_criterion_mc} along with~\eqref{equ:lowrank_update}, leads to following form of the OED objective:

 Note that the numerical rank of $\HT^i$ will, in general, depend on $i$.
 In \cref{equ:design_criterion_LR_def}, we have used a common target rank $r$ for simplicity.
 In the present setting, this target rank is bounded by the number of active sensors for a given $\vec w$.
+Note also that~\Cref{prp:lowrank_err} shows how to quantify the error due to the use of truncated spectral decompositions.
+Namely, in view of~\cref{equ:prp_lowrank_err}, the error due to the truncation is bounded by $\left(\frac{1}{\Nd}\sum_{i=1}^\Nd\frac{\lambda_{i,r+1}}{1+\lambda_{i,r+1}}\right)\trace(\Cprior)$.

 As in the case of the approach outlined in \Cref{sec:trace_est}, the dominant computational challenge in computing $\PhiNdLR(\vec w)$ is the solution of the MAP estimation problems~\cref{equ:map_estimation_LR}.
 This will be tackled using the same techniques.
 The eigenvalue problem~\cref{equ:eig_LR} can be tackled via Lanczos or randomized approaches.
 The target rank $r$, can be selected as the number of active sensors.
 This is suitable in cases where we have a small number of active sensors.
 See~\Cref{sec:cost} for further details regarding the computational cost of evaluating $\PhiNdLR$.